abd360Superman/coviddata-error/README.md

 # COVID DATA ERROR

-This is the link to my (website)[https://abd360superman.github.io/coviddata-error/]
+This is the link to my website - [https://abd360superman.github.io/coviddata-error/]

 ## ERROR